FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/4-operation-and-maintenance.md

 Metrics and alarm history data is stored in the InfluxDB database.
 InfluxDB features data retention mechanisms that allow you to define your data retention policies as required by your monitoring environment.
-By default, CMM automatically deletes metrics and alarm history data from the database if it is older than 60 days.
+By default, CMM automatically deletes metrics and alarm history data from the database if it is older than 31 days.

 Proceed as follows to change the data retention period which was defined when installing the Monitoring Service:

+Retention period can be changed by using InfluxDB command line interface, the interactive shell that is provided for the database.
+Proceed as follows:

 1. Log in to the CMM node as a user with root privileges.
 2. Go to the installation directory.